fybrik/fybrik/website/content/docs/reference/components/ddc/index.md

 testing direct definitions can be used but in a production environment credentials shall be retrieved from the [secret provider](credentials_release.md).

 The secret provider can be accessed via a REST API using a role and a secret name.
 This secret name refers to a path in vault.
-As the movement operator shall not create any secrets in Kubernetes that contain any credentials and credentials shall only be maintained in memory the fetching of secrets will be executed by the [datamover](https://github.ibm.com/data-mesh-research/datamover) component.
+At the movement operator shall not create any secrets in Kubernetes that contain any credentials and credentials shall only be maintained in memory.
+The fetching of secrets will be executed by the [datamover](https://github.ibm.com/data-mesh-research/datamover) component.
 The datamover component retrieves configuration from a JSON file that is passed on as a Kubernetes secret.
 The goal is that vault paths can be specified in this JSON configuration file and will be substituted by values retrieved from the secret provider.
 The following example illustrates this mechanism: